-The best part is your Budget does all of the work!
-You can set up your configurable Budget view to automatically remove older amounts (ROM), replace them with newer amounts (RFQ), then ultimately replace them with the final amount (CCO).
+The best part is that your Budget does all of the work.
+You can set up your Budget view to automatically remove older amounts (ROM), replace them with newer amounts (RFQ), then ultimately replace them with the final amount (CCO).

 If you're using RFQs, you'll need to update your view immediately to accurately show these potential costs on your budget.
 To make these updates, add a new column for RFQs and include that in your Project Cost column.
 This is a quick and simple addition, just like when you first added ROM to your budget view.
 See Edit Views with ROMs below.

-If you're not showing ROM in your Budget view
+If you are NOT showing ROM in your Budget view:

-We recommend taking advantage of this great feature, but it's not required.
-If you'd like to add ROM values to your budget view, see Add a ROM and RFQ Source Column to a Budget View (Next Gen).
+Procore recommends taking advantage of this feature, but it is NOT required.
+If you'd like to add ROM values to your budget view, see Add Change Event Columns to Budget View or Add Cost ROM, RFQ & Non-Commitment Cost Source Columns to a Budget View.